THE ISLAND POND HISTORICAL SOCIETY, INC.

 Who are we?
 What is our Mission?

 The Island Pond Historical Society is dedicated to discovering, collecting, and preserving whatever relates to the history of the village of Island Pond and the town of Brighton, Vermont.
 Since its founding in 1967 the society has grown its collection of Grand Trunk railroad memorabilia, WWI and WWII uniforms, Victorian clothing, and fraternal artifacts.
 Logging and lumbering tools; photographs, and antique newspapers are also displayed in the historical society's large open space museum.

 From the 1980's to August 2018 the museum was housed in four rooms in the railroad station.
 Today, the railroad building is home to an investment company and the Community National Bank, and the museum is located at 126 Cross Street in the heart of Island Pond's historic district.
+We are open Saturdays 2pm - 4pm May through October.
 We accept donations of items directly related to Island Pond; to the people who lived and worked here, and to the industries, businesses, schools, churches, physicians, and fraternal societies who helped develop this town.
 On this site you can see some of the many wonderful artifacts donated to this IPHS.